alexanderkarlberg/disorder/README.md

 Once all dependencies are installed on your machine, disorder can be compiled using cmake:

+  mkdir build && cd build
-  cmake .
+  cmake ..

   make [-j]

-in the main directory.
+from the main directory.
 This will create an executable "disorder" along with two auxiliary executables, mergedata and getpdfuncert.

 No arguments need to be passed to configure if lhapdf-config and